Discrete stress-energy tensor in the loop O(n) model: Introduction

 Another natural question to ask is the convergence of~\emph{mixed} correlations of~$T(w_\delta)$ and other local fields.
 The two most important examples are the spin~$\sigma(u_\delta)$ and the energy density

-where~$a^+_\delta$ and~$a^-_\delta$ denote the two faces adjacent to an edge~$a_\delta$ of~$\Omega_\delta$.
-Note that the constant~$\tfrac{2}{3}$ in the last definition is lattice dependent and corresponds to the infinite-volume limit of the Ising model (e.g., it should be replaced by~$\sqrt{2}/2$ when working on the square lattice, see~\cite{HonSmi}).
+where~$a_\delta$ is an edge of~$\Omega_\delta$ and~$a^+_\delta$ and~$a^-_\delta$ denote the two faces adjacent to an edge~$a_\delta$ of~$\Omega_\delta$.
+Note that the constant~$\tfrac{2}{3}$ in the last definition is lattice dependent and corresponds to the infinite-volume limit of the Ising model (e.g., it should be replaced by~$\sqrt{2}/2$ when working on the square lattice, see~\cite{HonSmi13}).